 Crop yield prediction is an extremely interesting technical challenge.
 It is not only one of the most financially impactful decisions a farmer makes each season, but also helps enable management decisions that can maximize harvested yield.

 Predicting yield is challenging because it depends on a variety of factors such as weather, genetics of the seed, crop protection application, pest infestation and other factors - some controllable and some not.

-In this post, we will introduce three different crop yield prediction problems and highlight the ways in which The Climate Corporation (Climate) is approaching them from a data science perspective.
+In this post, we will introduce three different crop yield prediction problems and highlight the ways in which Climate LLC (Climate) is approaching them from a data science perspective.

 Field Productivity: Modeling Potential

 Growers need to make crucial planting decisions one year prior to harvest.
 The investments made in seeds and farm inputs prior to planting heavily influence their operation’s resilience to risk in the coming year, as well as their profitability.

 Forward-looking decisions prior to planting include selecting an appropriate seed product, depending on a plethora of different variables.
 For example, knowing that planting might be delayed by a wet spring would suggest selecting a faster-maturing variety of seed months before planting.
 However, it’s challenging to make balanced decisions with tradeoffs between profitability and risk, unpredictable weather and commodity price fluctuations.